Diacria quadrangle

 Image of the Diacria Quadrangle (MC-2).
 The southeastern part is marked by aureole deposits of the largest known volcano in the Solar System, Olympus Mons.

 The Diacria quadrangle is one of a series of 30 quadrangle maps of Mars used by the United States Geological Survey (USGS) Astrogeology Research Program.
 The quadrangle is located in the northwestern portion of Mars' western hemisphere and covers 180° to 240° east longitude (120° to 180° west longitude) and 30° to 65° north latitude.
 The quadrangle uses a Lambert conformal conic projection at a nominal scale of 1:5,000,000 (1:5M).
 The Diacria quadrangle is also referred to as MC-2 (Mars Chart-2).
 The Diacria quadrangle covers parts of Arcadia Planitia and Amazonis Planitia.

 The southern and northern borders of the Diacria quadrangle are approximately 3065 km and 1500 km wide, respectively.
 The north to south distance is about 2050 km (slightly less than the length of Greenland).
 The quadrangle covers an approximate area of 4.9 million square km, or a little over 3% of Mars' surface area.
 The Phoenix lander's landing site (68.22° N, 234.25° E) lies about 186 km north of the northeastern quarter of the Diacria quadrangle.
 The landscape viewed by the Phoenix lander is probably representative of a large portion of the terrain in the northern Diacria quadrangle.

-Origin of name
+Etymology

 Diacria is the name of a telescopic albedo feature located at 48° N and 190° E on Mars.
 The feature was named by Greek astronomer E. M. Antoniadi in 1930 after Diacria, the highlands around Marathon in north-west Attica, Greece.
 The name was approved by the International Astronomical Union (IAU) in 1958.